 The framework covers things like keeping software up to date, restricting who has admin access, using multi-factor authentication, and making sure backups work.
 None of it is new or radical.
 Most of it is the kind of work a competent IT provider should already be doing for you.

 The reason it matters now is that insurers, clients and regulators are increasingly using the Essential Eight as a benchmark.
-If someone asks whether your business is "Essential Eight compliant", they are asking whether you have implemented these eight strategies to a recognised standard.
+If someone asks whether your business is “Essential Eight compliant”, they usually mean whether you have implemented the Essential Eight to a recognised maturity level and can provide evidence of that implementation.

-The 3 maturity levels and what they mean for your business
+The three target maturity levels and what they mean for your business

-Each of the eight strategies can be implemented at one of three maturity levels.
-Level 1 is the baseline.
-Level 2 is where most well-managed businesses should be operating.
-Level 3 is designed for organisations facing sophisticated, targeted threats.
+Each of the eight strategies is assessed against the target maturity levels from Level One to Level Three.
+Level One is the baseline.
+Level Two is where many well-managed professional services businesses should be aiming.
+Level Two is designed for organisations facing sophisticated, targeted threats.

 The maturity levels are not a ranking system.
 They are a way of matching your defences to the threats your business is most likely to face.
-A 40-person accounting firm in Melbourne does not need the same level of hardening as a federal government agency.
+A 40-person accounting firm in Melbourne may not need the same level of hardening as a federal government agency but the right target should still be based on the firm’s data, clients, systems and contractual obligations.

-For most professional services businesses with 50 to 500 staff, Level 2 is the target.
+For most professional services businesses with 50 to 500 staff, Level Two is often the target.
 It covers the controls that insurers and clients are asking about, without requiring the kind of investment that only makes sense for high-risk government or defence environments.

-Why most professional services businesses don't need Maturity Level 3
+Why most professional services businesses may not need Maturity Level Three

 How to do an Essential Eight self-assessment in under an hour